24 of the Best Gothic Horror Movies

 17. Interview With the Vampire (1994)

-Even though the expensive adaptation of Anne Rice’s best-known book received mixed reviews in 1994 and continues to divide her followers and anyone else who has an opinion on it, Interview with the Vampire does many things correctly.
+Even though the expensive adaptation of Anne Rice’s best-known book received mixed reviews in 1994 and continues to divide her followers and anyone else with an opinion, Interview with the Vampire does many things correctly.

-This especially holds for its use in gothic horror movies.
+This is especially true of its use in gothic horror movies.
 Its acting or story-telling might not be flawless.

-Interview with the Vampire is the tale of a man who is coerced into becoming a vampire, and it is a lush, luxurious, and occasionally captivating realization.
+Interview with the Vampire is the tale of a man coerced into becoming a vampire.
+It is a lush, luxurious, and occasionally captivating realization.

 While the set designs and cinematography perfectly maintain the pace, it’s also immensely entertaining to see Brad Pitt, Tom Cruise, and Kirsten Dunst together to make one of the wackiest families in horror history.